-This Winter Blood Orange Salad is paired with fennel, avocado, and chopped walnuts over a bed of greens.
-An oil-free blood orange vinaigrette pulls the flavors together for a bright and vibrant salad.
+This Blood Orange Salad is paired with fennel, avocado, and chopped walnuts over greens with a simple blood orange vinaigrette that combines the flavors for a bright and vibrant salad.

-We’re in the depths of winter here in Michigan.
-We’re approaching the end of January which means our days are cold, dark, and cloudy.
-I’m already itching for spring, but I’ve been through enough Michigan winters to know I have a long road ahead before the seasons shift.
+We’re approaching the end of January, so our days are cold, dark, and cloudy.
+I’m already itching for spring, but I’ve been through enough winters to know I have a long road ahead before the seasons shift.

-Luckily for me it’s blood orange season!
-The other night my boys and I went to one of my favorite local grocery stores.
-I love it because their produce area booming with colorful organic fruits and veggies that I can’t find in most other grocery stores.
+Luckily for me, it’s blood orange season!
+My boys and I went to one of my favorite local grocery stores the other night.
+I love it because their produce area is booming with colorful organic fruits and veggies that I can’t find in most other grocery stores.

-Paired with some avocado slices for natural creaminess, and a few chopped walnuts for crunch and this salad will make you feel like your sunning yourself in Florida, even if you’re stuck inside watching the snow fall.
+Paired with some avocado slices for natural creaminess and a few chopped walnuts for crunch, this salad will make you feel like you’re sunning yourself in Florida, even if you’re stuck inside watching the snowfall.

 The kids enjoyed this vegan salad recipe too!
-They weren’t sure what to think of the fennel, but they gave it a try.
-I love the licorice flavor of fennel, but the kids not so much!
+They weren’t sure what to think of the fennel, but they tried it.
+I love the licorice flavor of fennel, but the kids, not so much!
 Oh well, more for me!
-I even had a little leftover I plan to sauté with a little salt and pepper and eat as a snack!
+I even had a little leftover.
+I plan to sauté with some salt and pepper and eat it as a snack!

 - It’s quick and easy